 Welcome to the ‘Build-A-Bear’ of clothing.
 Read all this please.

-Base Model Prices, including return postage within the USA-
+Base Model Prices for shirts, using your blanket: including return postage within the USA-

 - Wool Blanket Shirt: Bell shaped tunic with 2 antler buttons on a simple collar.
 Rolled hem and cuffs.
 No frills $190 for solid color blankets/$230 for striped blankets.

 - Scout Shirt: Straight cut torso with a zippered fleece lined collar.
 Reinforced elbow patches.
 Front pocket with inner security pouch.
 Plain rolled cuffs and hem for the base model. $280 for solid colored blankets/$310 for stripes.

 - Boreal Shirt: Yeah, I did that.
 It’s my design from 12 years ago.
 Bell cut torso with a grommet neck gusset and hood.
 Plain hem and cuffs for base model.
 Front pocket with inner security pouch. $330 for solid colors/$345 for stripes.
 Add $15 for zippered front Superhoody hood with fleece lining around the face.